suryanshkushwaha/website-Netflix-clone/README.md

 # Netflix Clone

-This project is a static clone of the Netflix websit.
+This project is a static clone of the Netflix website.
 It provides users with a visual representation of the Netflix platform's key features and functionalities.
 Users can view the layout, design, and content structure of the Netflix website.

 ## Project Structure